nabto/nabto-cli/README.md

 ## Building and running

-To build the app, a C++11 compiler and CMake must be available and the Nabto Client SDK installed as described above:
+To build the app, a C++11 compiler and CMake must be available and the Nabto Client SDK installed as described above.
+The software is tested to compile with gcc 4.9, VS 2017 and recent clang versions.

 ```console
 $ mkdir build